-In testing 2014 vehicles, NHTSA gave its highest possible overall score to seven different Chevrolet models.
-Sonic, Cruze, Volt, Impala, Traverse, Camaro Coupe and Silverado 1500 Crew Cab each received a 5-Star Overall Vehicle Score for Safety.
+In testing 2014 vehicles, NHTSA gave its highest possible overall score to eight different Chevrolet models.
+Malibu, Sonic, Cruze, Volt, Impala, Traverse, Camaro Coupe and Silverado 1500 Crew Cab each received a 5-Star Overall Vehicle Score for Safety.

 It’s also important to know that Chevrolet is always developing innovative technologies to help keep you and your passengers safer.
 For instance, the 2013 Traverse was the first vehicle in the industry to offer an available seat-mounted Front Center Air Bag†, which provides protection for both the driver and front passenger in the event of a side-impact collision.
 And with dual-stage frontal air bags, driver and front-seat passenger seat-mounted side-impact air bags†, head-curtain side-impact air bags and a host of other safety technologies, Traverse surrounds you in safety.

 Volt, Sonic, Impala and Silverado all offer Forward Collision Alert and Lane Departure Warning.
 Silverado even has a new available Safety Alert Seat, which physically pulses to alert the driver of potential hazards.
 Vibrations correspond to the direction of the indicated alert, reducing reaction time to help avoid potential collisions.
 Audible warnings can also be selected, if desired.